The following is a set of step-by-step instructions on how to set up push notifications for HMS.

 The following is a complete payload format of the

 sendbird property, which contains a set of provided key-value items.
-Some fields in the push notification payload can be customized in Settings > Application > Notifications on the Sendbird Dashboard.
+Some fields in the push notification payload can be customized in Settings > Chat > Notifications on the Sendbird Dashboard.
 For example,

 push_alert are created based on the Title and Body text you set in Push notification content templates, respectively, in the Notifications menu.
 In order to display them in a local notification, pass